oracle/weblogic-deploy-tooling/documentation/3.0/content/userguide/tools/kubernetes.md

 The user is expected to fill in the image and secrets information identified by `--FIX ME--` in the resource output.

-For more advanced configurations, including pre-populating the `--FIX ME--` values, the user can populate the `kubernetes` section of the WDT model, and those values will appear in the resulting resource files.
-This model section overrides and adds some values to the result.
+For more advanced configurations, including pre-populating the `--FIX ME--` values, the user can populate the related section of the WDT model, and those values will appear in the resulting custom resource definition (CRD) resource files.
+In this example the `kubernetes` section of the model overrides and adds some values to the CRD generated for WebLogic Kubernetes Operator.
 ```yaml
 kubernetes:
     metadata: